Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/awesome-sink.md

 * [Q&A: Will there be something like the Resource Sink but for Fluids?](../../../transcriptions/yt-nT4pfUlmZBs.md) https://www.youtube.com/watch?v=nT4pfUlmZBs

 ## August 25th, 2020 Livestream
+* Q&A: Is the sink going to accept liquids in the future? https://www.youtube.com/watch?v=k6ZS5wzlNKs
 * Q&A: Is the sink going to accept liquids in the future? https://clips.twitch.tv/ArtisticCoweringTortoiseRitzMitz

 ## June 8th, 2020 Livestream